updated on January 17 2025

 I feel it is important to be aware of cavitation because it can be easily confused for fish.
 The last thing you want to do is spend an hour fishing over what you believe are fish, when in reality it is just a bunch of bubbles!

 In the below photo the blue arrow points to cavitation caused by water rushing over a ledge.
+This caviation could easily be confused as baitfish.

-Again, this is not baitfish but is instead cavitation caused by moving water.
+This is not baitfish but is instead cavitation caused by moving water.

 The only way to know whether you are marking fish or cavitation, is to understand the situation you are in.
 If there is a lot of moving water and structure that the moving water is passing over, then odds are it is cavitation - especially if the markings remain in the same exact spot and never change position.